 To address a declining number of calls and changing technology, YouthLine launched live online chat in May 2009 and text support in 2011 for its peer support services.
 As of 2018, 53% of service users contacted the line through text and chat.
 In 2018, YouthLine increased its definition of ‘youth’ from 26 and under to 29 for service users, board members, and volunteers.

 YouthLine regularly hosts community events, most notably the Youth Awards Gala, which celebrates the contributions of 2SLGBTQ youth leaders with awards in areas such as arts and culture, social and health services, social justice, queer and trans visibility, academic environments, and community empowerment.

 Recently, YouthLine launched a new resources database to ensure that we can have reliable and current resources available for youth across Ontario, especially those in rural and suburban regions.
 We are also hosting our second cycle of Provincial Youth Ambassadors, a group of 18 youth, with a focus on Northern Ontario, that will raise awareness and supports in their local communities.

 YouthLine continues its legacy of fostering and celebrating youth leadership.
-In summer of 2019, we are launching YouthOrganize – a new online platform for 2SLGBTQ youth organizers across Ontario to connect, collaborate, ask questions, share resources, and build skills.
+In summer of 2019, we launched YouthOrganize – a new online platform for 2SLGBTQ youth organizers across Ontario to connect, collaborate, ask questions, share resources, and build skills.